Soft Toss Drill Is Fabulous If You Use It Properly!

 1) You can either squat down or sit about 12 feet from a hitter who is about 8 to 10 feet in front of a high fence.
-I want to mention once again that you should use baseballs that are of a SOFT type so as to not ruin the fencing and a softer type of baseball will be safer for everyone.

 2) Be very careful.
 Make sure to avoid areas of the fence that have posts or the batted ball may come right back at the hitter.
 Make sure the fence you are hitting into is high enough!
 The person doing the “soft tossing” should make sure to be in a very safe position so they don’t get hit by the batted ball.